Chi Alpha: Chapters

 Chi Alpha within the United States has a large presence throughout the South and Midwest.
 Globally, its second-largest presence is in Europe, within some predominantly and historically Catholic and Eastern Orthodox countries of Western, Central, and Mediterranean Europe.
 At the beginning of the 21st century, there have been Chi Alpha ministries and fellowships on over 310 campuses throughout the United States as of 2010.
-As of December 2024, Chi Alpha had a presence at 270 campuses throughout the United States, and as of August 2025, its presence declined to 268 campus ministries and fellowships.
+As of December 2024, Chi Alpha had a presence at 270 campuses throughout the United States, and as of June 2026, its presence declined to 266 campus ministries and fellowships.

 Controversies

-Throughout the organization's history, it has been involved in numerous controversies involving the LGBT community, sexual and psychological abuse, and religious abuse.
+Throughout the organization's history, it has been involved in numerous controversies involving the LGBT community, sexual, psychological abuse, and religious abuse.
 For instance, Chi Alpha chapters at Georgetown University and the University of New Hampshire were highlighted in a 2003 article in The New York Times entitled "Of Bart and Homer, and the Many Ways of Faith"—an article about their use of The Simpsons as a Bible study tool.
 Additionally, in the 2014-2015 school year, Chi Alpha at CSU Stanislaus was removed from campus because they required that their leaders be Christians.
 The case gained national attention through conservative news channel Fox News.
 The chapter was eventually reinstated after a year-long dispute between Chi Alpha and the campus.

 In 2019, Chi Alpha's Winona State University fellowship was highlighted by former members for allegations of students following "cult-like" personalities.
 Its campus leader was alleged of favoritism and shaming student party-goers and drinkers; additional allegations included mishandling sexual abuse and psychological abuse.
 In 2020, a student from the University of Virginia alleged discrimination after coming out and being forced to step down.
-A year later, from 2021-2022, the fellowship was highlighted for leadership's accusations of discrimination against the LGBT community, students having premarital sex, and students who consume alcohol.
+A year later, from 2021 to 2022, the fellowship was highlighted for leadership's accusations of discrimination against the LGBT community, students having premarital sex, and students who consume alcohol.